Chess

 A large body of chess theory has developed since the game's inception.
 Aspects of art are found in chess composition, and chess has in turn influenced Western culture and the arts, and has relevance to other fields such as mathematics, computer science, and psychology.
 One of the goals of early computer scientists was to create a chess-playing machine.
-In 1997, Deep Blue became the first computer to win a match with a reigning World Champion when it defeated Garry Kasparov.
-The chess engines of today are significantly stronger than the best human players and have greatly influenced the development of chess theory.
-Chess however is not a solved game.
+In 1997, Deep Blue became the first computer to win a against a reigning World Champion when it defeated Garry Kasparov.
+Modern chess engines are significantly stronger than human players and have greatly influenced the development of chess theory.
+Chess, however, is not a solved game.

 Rules

-The rules of chess are published by FIDE (Fédération Internationale des Échecs; "International Chess Federation"), chess's world governing body, in its Handbook.
+The rules of chess are published by FIDE (Fédération Internationale des Échecs, 'International Chess Federation'), world governing body of chess, in its Handbook.
 Rules published by national governing bodies, or by unaffiliated chess organizations, commercial publishers, etc., may differ in some details.
-FIDE's rules were most recently revised in 2023.
+For example, the United States Chess Federation (USCF) diverged from FIDE in the 1980s over differences in time-keeping rules.